Andrew Gross

 The authors cited a 1999 paper by psychologist Ronald Goldman to support their assertion that circumcision causes men to suffer negative psychological reactions.
 [15] Goldman, an anti-circumcision activist, has conceded that “there is no empirical research on circumcision trauma and memory,” [16] and he admitted that "the effects of circumcision trauma can be chronic and so deeply embedded that it is very difficult to distinguish them from personality traits or effects resulting from other causes.”
 In other words, a researcher with an agenda who is looking for psychological harm might mistakenly attribute as circumcision trauma what are actually personality traits or mental problems from other causes.

 Notably, I gained insight into two of the above studies merely by emailing the authors.
-Watson and Golden blindly cited the studies without even attempting to confirm their validity or relevance.
-Most of their other claims about physical, sexual, and psychological effects of circumcision also have little to no merit.
-While it would be impractical to analyze each paper for this article, readers can find discussions of most of the studies in these Circumcision Choice articles:
+Watson and Golden blindly cited the studies without even trying to confirm their validity or relevance.
+Most of their other claims about physical, sexual, and psychological effects also have little to no merit.
+While it would be impractical to analyze each paper for this article, readers can find discussions of most of the studies in other Circumcision Choice articles:

 The Styrofoam Vagina [analysis of the Taves study]